 6. Chanting and Japa Yoga

-Rudraksha beads are aesthetically perceived to be most effective if in the practice of Japa Yoga, where, the Beej Mantra is repeated verbally or mentally 108 times a day while keeping count on a strand of Rudraksha beads and at the same time submitting oneself to Lord Shiva’s infinite, all-pervasive presence.
+Rudraksha beads are aesthetically perceived to be most effective if in the practice of Japa Yoga.
+The Beej Mantra is repeated verbally or mentally 108 times a day while keeping count on a strand of Rudraksha beads and at the same time submitting oneself to Lord Shiva’s infinite, all-pervasive presence.

 7. An Umbrella of Energy

 8. Faces of Rudraksha

-Different types of Rudraksha beads have different numbers of segments (or faces) grooved over their surface giving the beads a unique texture.
-The segment or the face is called ‘Mukhi’ and the identification of a Rudraksha is primarily on a face or Mukhi appearance.
-The beads range from being one faced to 21 faced and each of them have different aesthetic values attributed to them.
+Different types of Rudraksha beads have different numbers of segments (or faces) grooved over their surface, giving the beads a unique texture.
+The segment or the face is called ‘Mukhi,’ and the identification of a Rudraksha is primarily on a face or Mukhi appearance.
+The beads range from being one-faced to 21 faced, and each of them has different aesthetic values attributed to them.

 9. A Shield

 The Rudraksha beads, as the followers of Shaivism, believe shield against the negative energies.
-It is possible for some people to use negative energies to cause harm to someone else.
-The Atharva Veda is all about how to use energies to your advantage and to someone else’s detriment.
-The Rudraksha beads help to create a cocoon of your own energy shielding the space against negative energies.
+Some people can use negative energies to cause harm to someone else.
+The Atharva Veda is all about how to use energies to your advantage and someone else’s detriment.
+The Rudraksha beads help create a cocoon of your energy, shielding the space against negative energies.

 10. Significance for Health

-The Rudraksha Beads has many scientific properties that hold a lot of significance in Ayurvedic medicine.
-It is said to lower your blood pressure, calms your nerves, and bring a certain calmness and alertness to your nervous system.
+The Rudraksha Beads have many scientific properties that hold significance in Ayurvedic medicine.
+It is said to lower your blood pressure, calm your nerves, and bring a certain calmness and alertness to your nervous system.
 It will help them calm down and be more focused.